Information & Procedures

-Skateboards, rollerblades, scooters, and skates are not allowed at school.
-Students are discouraged from bringing personal property such as ipods, money, toys, etc. to school.
+Skateboards, rollerblades, and skates are not allowed at school.
+Students are discouraged from bringing personal property such as i-pods, money, toys, etc. to school.
 The school will not be responsible for damage or loss of personal property.

-Please walk bicycles on and off the school grounds.
+Please walk bicycles and scooters on and off the school grounds.
 Bikes should be placed in the bike rack and locked.
 During the school day the bicycle rack is off limits to students.

 Children Leaving the School Grounds: